camunda/camunda-docs-manual/content/reference/rest/job/put-set-job-priority.md

 ---

-Sets the execution priority of a job.
+Sets the execution priority of a job by id.

 # Method